karlicoss/grasp/README.md

 That's it!
 If you're using custom port make sure it's same as in the extension settings (default is `12212`).

+## Using arbitrary endpoint instead of localhost
+If you want to run the server remotely, you need extra permissions.
+Chrome store requires some extra checks when publishing if you do that, so I figured it's better to have localhost only by default.
+You can use unrestricted extension instead and connect to the remote host.
+Ssee `grasp-anyhost` packages [here](https://github.com/karlicoss/grasp/releases), or 'Building' section if you'd rather build it yourself.
+Don't forget to set the endpoint in extension settings!

 # Motivation
 Why use org-capture?
 Well, it's hard to explain, maybe some other time...
 However if you do know you want to use it instead/alongside your browser bookmarks, by default you don't have much choice and have to copy everything manually.
 For an average Org Mode user it's a torture.